The MBB consulting journey is challenging and treacherous

 The best way to start reading this newsletter is with the Zero to Hero Journey post.

-It creates an excellent mental structure for an ideal consultant’s journey in the first 24 months.
-This newsletter's content is structured according to the specific steps of this journey.
+It creates a clear journey map for the first 24 months, and this newsletter is structured according to the specific steps of this journey.

 Also, when you read this newsletter, I encourage you to focus on two key development priorities.